Aayush-Thacker/scroll_snap_widgets/README.md

 This plugin consists of one widget called ScrollSnapWidgets that gives the snapping functionality automatically.
 It takes a few required properties and is fully customizable with custom items.

 There is also a controller class called ScrollSnapWidgetsController having multiple functions with customizations:
-    * isFirst() and isLast() to check if the user is at the first or last item in the scrollable area.
+    - isFirst() and isLast() to check if the user is at the first or last item in the scrollable area.
-    * animateNext(), animatePrevious(), jumpNext(), jumpPrevious() functions help to programitically go through items.
+    - animateNext(), animatePrevious(), jumpNext(), jumpPrevious() functions help to programitically go through items.
-    * animateStart(), animateEnd(), jumpStart(), jumpEnd() functions help to go directly to the starting or ending point programmatically.
+    - animateStart(), animateEnd(), jumpStart(), jumpEnd() functions help to go directly to the starting or ending point programmatically.
-    * The dispose() method is also there for resource cleanup.
+    - The dispose() method is also there for resource cleanup.

 ## Getting started

 This widget requires items with the same size of items to work, where size can be height or width depending on the scroll direction.

-When Scroll Direction is Horizontal, itemSize = Width
+When Scroll Direction is *Horizontal*, itemSize = Width
         &
 widgetSize = Height

-When Scroll Direction is Vertical, itemSize = Height
+When Scroll Direction is *Vertical*, itemSize = Height
         &
 widgetSize = Width